-Two farmers dead in Uttar Pradesh, minister’s convoy ran over them, farmers unions allege
+Two farmers dead in Uttar Pradesh: Minister’s convoy ran over them, farmers unions allege

 On their way, the ministers’ convoy was intercepted by farmers around 2.45 pm, the Dainik Bhaskar reported.
 The farmers showed black flags to the two leaders.
 One of the cars in the convoy ran over the farmers, allegedly killing all three protestors, the newspaper reported.

 Meanwhile, speaking to news channel News1India, Mishra claimed that farmers pelted stones at the vehicle which allegedly ran over the farmers.
 The Union minister said that a stone hit the driver of the vehicle.
-The vehicle then lost control and ran over the farmers, he claimed.

-He did not make any mention of his son driving the vehicle.
+The car then lost control and ran over the farmers, the minister claimed.
+Mishra, however, did not mention that his son was driving the vehicle.